nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Unlink task from exam**

 **MSS**
-1. User requests to unlink a task from its exam.
+1. NUS student requests to unlink a task from its exam.
-2. MODPRO unlinks the task. </br>
+2. MODPRO unlinks the task.
+3. MODPRO updates the exam progress bar. </br>
    Use case ends.

 **Extensions**